 Fidelity’s major feature is that it gives traders the ability to trade internationally, letting traders trade in 16 different currencies across 25 international markets.
 E-Trade can’t quite match that level of diversity, but makes up for it in other ways, including their online platform.

-E-Trade’s advanced online platform, E-Trade PRO, is probably one of the best on the market.
+E-Trade’s advanced online platform, E-Trade PRO, is customizable.
 Featuring an assortment of great features such as options screeners, customized charting and strategy scanners, advanced traders are able to get a nice leg up on the competition.

 The big problem, however, is that the requirements to qualify for E-Trade PRO are pretty steep.
 You need to either make at least 30 trades every quarter (not every year, every quarter), and/or accumulate a balance of $250,000 or more.
 This can make beginning traders feel a little left out, as they don’t want to invest that much in something they’re still getting a handle on.

 However, traders of all types do get to enjoy E-Trade’s standard web-based interface and their mobile app, each of which have plenty of advanced options like tracking your accounts and watch lists, stream live market data, and making trades.